| Regulating

 Tighten the screws just enough to hold the lever to the neck but not

-other nut driver (4, 5 or 6mm) to adjust the bridge pin and regulate
+the L wrenches to adjust the bridge pin and

 About Camac Levers